Mike Kroeger: Career

-1995-1999: Forming Nickelback, early releases
+1995–1999: Forming Nickelback and early releases

-He co-founded the band in his hometown of Hanna, Alberta in 1995 with his younger brother Chad Kroeger as lead singer, his cousin Brandon Kroeger as the drummer, and long-time, close friend Ryan Peake as the lead guitarist.
-Originally named "Village Idiots" and performing as a cover band, frustrated with playing covers, the band began writing and performing their own original material, prompting the band to choose a more original name, eventually settling on "Nickelback".
-Later on in the band's career after achieving widespread fame and global recognition, Kroeger revealed in an interview that he came up with the name during a period of time while he was working at a Starbucks in Vancouver where coffee would cost $1.95 and people would pay $2.0, stating that he would frequently hand customers their change back after paying for their purchase and would frequently say to them, “Here's your nickel back.”
+Kroeger co-founded the band in his hometown of Hanna, Alberta in 1995 with his younger brother Chad Kroeger as lead singer, his cousin Brandon Kroeger as the drummer, and long-time, close friend Ryan Peake as the lead guitarist.
+Originally named "Village Idiots" and performing as a cover band, frustrated with playing covers, the band began writing and performing their own original material, prompting the band to choose a more original name, eventually settling on Nickelback.
+Later on in the band's career after achieving widespread fame and global recognition, Kroeger revealed in an interview that he came up with the name during a period of time while he was working at a Starbucks in Vancouver where coffee would cost $1.95 and people would pay $2.00, stating that he would frequently hand customers their change back after paying for their purchase and would frequently say to them, "Here's your nickel back."

 After Kroeger and the band had written enough original material for their debut release, in late 1995, Chad Kroeger convinced his and Mike's stepfather to loan them CA$4,000 (approx. US$3,000 at the time) to fund the recording of their first release—a seven-track EP that would become their 1996 debut, Hesher.
 In later interviews, the band revealed that only half of the loan was used for recording expenses, while the other half was used by Chad to purchase magic mushrooms, which he planned to resell to fund future band activities.

 The band independently released their debut Hesher on March 10, 1996, which was soon followed up by their first full-length album Curb a few months later in 1996.
 The band signed a record and distribution deal with EMI Canada in 1998 and released their sophomore album titled The State that same year which gained traction on Canadian radio due to new Can-con regulations, which contributed to the success of his band's singles from 2000, Worthy to Say and Breathe.